Synthesis Assignment: Charting Where the Authors Intersect

 QLT Objectives Met

-- Objective: 3.5 There is a variety of instructional material types and perspectives, while not overly relying on one content type such as text.
+- Objective: 3.5 There is a variety of instructional material types that lead to more UDL/access and student engagement, while not overly relying on one content type such as text.

 - Material Type: Discussion

 - LMS: Canvas

 QM Standard Equivalents

 - QM General Standard 4: Instructional Materials

 - Standard: 4.5 A variety of instructional materials is used in the course.